callmeawen/CNN_LSTM_CHL7001/README.md

     # model = create_lstm_model()
     model = create_cnn_lstm_model()
 ```
-from line 28-31 at main file.
+From line 28-31 at main file.

 It's already aggregated enough for now, but we can still imporve these using arguements or parse.
 Due to the time constrat, we will do this next time.